cesanta/mongoose-os-docs/mos/userguide/licensing.md

 license string.
 The next time `mos license` is run for the same device, an old license string is returned by the License Manager but the number of available licenses is not decreased.
-Thus the device, once licensed, is licensed permanently.
+Thus a device, once licensed, is licensed permanently.

 ## Libraries with restrictions